arunmozhidevan/Tomato_leaf_disease_prediction/README.md

-# Tomato leaf disease predition using Keras
+# Tomato leaf disease prediction using Keras
-Possibly contains awesomeness and Tomato disease predition related files
+Possibly contains awesomeness and Tomato disease prediction related files

 ## Overview
 This is a Flask web app which predicts the Tomato plant diseases which developed using python(Jupyter Notebook).